HiSPARC/firmware/README.md

 that contain the latest firmware version for each version of the
 electronics:

-- HiSPARC III, firmware needs to be loaded each time the power is cycled.
+- HiSPARC III (`master`), firmware needs to be loaded each time the power is cycled.
-- HiSPARC II, firmware is loaded using a USB blaster on an internal port.
+- HiSPARC II (`hisparc_ii`), firmware is loaded using a USB blaster on an internal port.
-- HiSPARC II LED, special version that sends additional signals from the PMT Control to flash extra LEDs.
+- HiSPARC II LED (`hisparc_ii_led`), special version that sends additional signals from the PMT Control to flash extra LEDs.

 Graphical HDL Design